apache/spark/docs/building-spark.md

 # Apache Hadoop 2.3.X
 mvn -Pyarn -Phadoop-2.3 -Dhadoop.version=2.3.0 -DskipTests clean package

-# Apache Hadoop 2.4.X or 2.5.X
+# Apache Hadoop 2.4.X and later
-mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=VERSION -DskipTests clean package
+mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=(Hadoop version) -DskipTests clean package

-Versions of Hadoop after 2.5.X may or may not work with the -Phadoop-2.4 profile (they were released after this version of Spark).
+Versions of Hadoop after 2.6.X may or may not work with the -Phadoop-2.4 profile (they were released after this version of Spark).

 # Different versions of HDFS and YARN.